Eaternity/eaternity-website/_posts/blog/2025-04-21-big-release-eos.md

 ### Next Steps

-📌 The release will go live on Easter Monday, April 21st.
+- The release will go live on Easter Monday, April 21st.
-📌 If anything raises concerns, please feel free to [contact us].(mailto:mail@eaternity.ch) 📌 Detailed documentation of all CO₂ value changes can be found [here].(https://www.notion.so/Release-Notes-EOS-2025-04-21-15d83d9bdb05440bbcad2cb6baaa71c2)
+- If anything raises concerns, please feel free to [contact us](mailto:mail@eaternity.ch).
+- Detailed documentation of all CO₂ value changes can be found [here](https://www.notion.so/Release-Notes-EOS-2025-04-21-15d83d9bdb05440bbcad2cb6baaa71c2).
-📌 For more details, you can now also visit our [GitHub repository].(http://gitlab.com/eaternity/eos).
+- For more details, you can now also visit our [GitHub repository](http://gitlab.com/eaternity/eos).

 ---